Architecture

 Why It Happens (And Why It’s Predictable)

 Workflows evolve over years.
 Fields get added and rarely removed.
 Reporting needs change faster than the underlying system can adapt.
-Integration and plugin options get constrained by cost and governance.
+Workflow tools are built for the people doing the work, not for the people consuming reports about it.
 And the people who need visibility often aren’t the same people who know how to extract it from the system.

 So they build something they can control—documents, decks, and dashboards outside the workflow.
 A Confluence page that mirrors what already lives in Jira.
-A recurring slide deck that takes hours to manually assemble by reshaping data that already exists in the system of record.
+A recurring slide deck that takes hours to manually assemble by reshaping data that Jira already has.

 Each workaround makes sense on its own.
 Together, they create a reporting layer that is manual, delayed, duplicative, and easy to get wrong.